 Identify Stakeholders:

 Stakeholders play a crucial role in the risk management process, as their input and feedback can help the risk management process identify all potential risks and inform risk response strategies.
-During project initiation, organizations should identify all relevant stakeholders, including project sponsors, team members, clients, and suppliers, and involve them in the risk management process.
+During project initiation, organizations should identify all relevant stakeholders, including project managers, sponsors, team members, clients, and suppliers, and involve them in the risk management process.

 Develop a Risk Management Plan:

 Establish a Risk Management Team: A dedicated risk management team is crucial for effectively managing risks during the project lifecycle.
 Organizations should assemble a team of risk management professionals with diverse skills and expertise who can collaboratively identify, assess, and mitigate risks.
-Establishing risk breakdown structure with clear roles and responsibilities for each team member promotes accountability and ensures that risk management activities are executed efficiently and effectively.
+Establishing enterprise risk management team and breakdown structure with clear roles and responsibilities for each team member promotes accountability and ensures that risk management activities are executed efficiently and effectively.

 Conduct a Preliminary Risk Assessment: During project initiation, organizations should conduct a preliminary risk assessment to identify and prioritize potential risks.
 This initial assessment should consider factors such as project complexity, resource availability, and stakeholder expectations, as well as historical data, industry trends, and lessons learned from previous projects.
-By proactively identifying risks at the outset, organizations can develop risk response strategies and allocate resources appropriately to mitigate potential impacts.
+By proactively identifying and assessing risks at the outset, organizations can develop risk response strategies and allocate resources appropriately to mitigate potential impacts.

-the project initiation stage sets the foundation for effective risk management throughout the project lifecycle.
+the project initiation financial planning stage sets the foundation for effective risk management throughout the project lifecycle.
 By defining project objectives, scope, and stakeholders, developing a risk management plan, assembling a dedicated risk management team,

 conducting a preliminary risk assessment, and fostering open communication, organizations can establish a strong risk management framework that will guide them through each stage of the project, ultimately improving project outcomes and reducing potential negative impacts.